NRC Program — Updated June 2026

 Canada's premier R&D grant — and the most misunderstood program in Canadian funding.

 IRAP stands for Industrial Research Assistance Program.
 NRC IRAP provides non-repayable R&D grants to incorporated Canadian SMEs — meaning the money does not need to be repaid.
 The program funds between $75,000 and $1 million+ per project, with first-time applicants typically receiving $75,000 to $200,000.
-NRC funds technology R&D through a network of 275 Industrial Technology Advisors operating from 128 offices across every province and territory.
+NRC funds technology R&D through a network of more than 250 Industrial Technology Advisors operating across every province and territory.
 The program covers up to 80% of eligible salary costs and up to 50% of subcontractor costs.

 The Industrial Research Assistance Program (IRAP) is a non-repayable contribution program operated by the National Research Council of Canada (NRC).
 It provides direct funding to incorporated Canadian SMEs that are developing innovative technology-based products, services, or processes.
-The program has existed since 1962 and has grown into the country's most widely accessed R&D grant, now distributing approximately $414 million per year across thousands of firms.
+The program has existed since 1962 and has grown into the country's most widely accessed R&D grant, providing $393.1 million to 3,136 SMEs in FY2024-25.
+Source: NRC 2024-25 Departmental Results Report.

 The word "contribution" matters.
 IRAP funding is non-repayable — it is a grant, not a loan.
 You do not owe money back if your project succeeds or fails.
 However, the funds are also not "free money" in the way some marketing suggests.
 IRAP reimburses a percentage of eligible costs after you incur them.
 You must co-fund the remainder.
 The reimbursement model means you need working capital to pay staff and contractors before claiming the money back from NRC.

 IRAP is not a single program anymore.
 As of 2026, it operates four distinct streams with different mandates, eligibility criteria, and budgets.
-The original Core program handles general technology R&D. Clean Technology absorbed the Sustainable Development Technology Canada (SDTC) mandate in June 2024.
+The original Core program handles general technology R&D. Clean Technology absorbed the Sustainable Development Technology Canada (SDTC) clean-technology mandate in June 2024.
 Defence Industry Assist (DI Assist) launched with $244.2 million in January 2026 for dual-use technologies.
-And AI Assist dedicates $100 million over five years to artificial intelligence projects, having initiated over 250 projects in its first year alone.
+And AI Assist supports SMEs building and deploying generative AI and deep learning solutions, delivered through the same ITA network.

 The program's reach extends well beyond direct funding.
-NRC assigns each client an Industrial Technology Advisor (ITA) — one of 275 professionals deployed across 128 service points in every province and territory.
+NRC assigns each client an Industrial Technology Advisor (ITA) — one of more than 250 advisors deployed in every province and territory.
 The ITA provides technical advice, business guidance, and connections to other programs.
-Of the 9,187 total clients NRC serves annually, more than 6,000 receive advisory services without ever receiving a contribution.
+Of the 9,187 firms NRC IRAP worked with in 2024-25, most receive advisory services without ever receiving a direct contribution — the program delivered 28,129 advisory services that year.
 That advisory relationship is itself valuable — it is the most common gateway to the broader federal innovation ecosystem.

 "NRC-IRAP is the flagship program of the Government of Canada for supporting innovation in Canadian SMEs."